Your Cart

 What helps to promote collagen production?
 Your body needs protein (amino acids) plus other vitamins and minerals to synthesize collagen.
 Focus on adding foods to your diet with these nutrients that pair well with collagen:

 • Protein: As collagen is a protein, increasing your protein intake can help support collagen production in your body.
-Choose protein sources such as fish, chicken, turkey, eggs, beans and lentils.
+Choose high-protein foods such as fish, chicken, turkey, eggs, beans and lentils.

 • Vitamin C: Vitamin C-rich foods play a role in the synthesis of collagen and also offer antioxidants that help fight free radicals.
 Include foods such as oranges, kiwis, strawberries, bell peppers and broccoli in your diet.